Ever wondered why there appears to be an endless quantity of designs on apparel and other items such as tumblers and mugs?

 * Note: Before pressing, ensure the material is smooth and unwrinkled!

 It’s a good idea to test the heat press on a scrap piece of fabric before applying it to the garment.
 This ensures the design is transferred correctly.

 Tips For Optimal Press Results

-First, make sure the surface you are pressing is clean and free of debris or lint.
-This will ensure your design adheres properly.
-You can use a lint roller for this process.
+First, make sure the surface you are pressing is clean and has no debris or lint.
+This ensures your design adheres properly.
+You can use a lint roller for this step.

 Secondly, use good quality transfer paper to ensure quality results.

 Third, set the temperature and pressure according to the type of fabric you’re pressing.
 Heat presses can get very hot, so be careful.